Reccy/MIDIPiano/readme.md

 ### New Release
 Branch off of `master` with the following format `release/MAJOR.MINOR.PATCH` to trigger a release GitHub Action workflow.
+Optionally add a pre-release tag with this format `release/MAJOR.MINOR.PATCH-PRERELEASE_TAG-PRERELEASE_VERSION`.
+See [Branch Names](#branch-names) above for more information.

 The workflow will automatically tag the latest commit with the version in the branch name.
 E.g. `v1.33.2`